-If you are planning a cross-country road trip covering so many states- it can be hard for kids to have a picture in their heads of exactly where you're going, how far it is, and what the journey looks like on a map.
-So to help create that picture, I borrowed an idea that I had seen on an airplane trip, where the TV screen showed exactly where the plane was on the map.
-Here's how you can avoid the calls of “Are We There Yet?” on your family road trips!
+If you are planning a big road trip that crosses several states- it can be hard for kids to have a picture in their heads of exactly where you're going, how far it is, and what the journey looks like on a map.
+So to help create that picture, I borrowed an idea that I had seen on an airplane trip, where the TV screen showed exactly where the plane was while in flight.
+Here's how you can avoid the constant question of “Are We There Yet?” on your family road trips!

 Another handy-dandy item that I've tacked onto a wall of the car is a “check-in checklist” for the kids to use when we arrive at a hotel.

 I want us to be able to clean up and organize the car so that it's ready for the next day's adventures.
 I also assign each child a role as to what they're going to help me carry into the hotel- the clothing, the PJs, the swim bag, the toiletries bag, etc.

 The checklist also reminds the kids that they need to be quiet when we walk into a hotel- we are a large group, and we can make a lot of noise!